 - Have significant interpersonal problems and easily feel slighted

 - Feel depressed and moody because they fall short of perfection

 How to Approach a Loved One

 There is not a perfect way to approach a loved one that you assume or know has narcissistic personality disorder.
 People with narcissistic personality disorder may not believe anything is wrong with them, so they may resist treatment or not listen to the concerns of their family and friends.
-While preventing a loved one from developing narcissistic personality disorder is not possible, providing support and being aware of what they’re learning in treatment can be helpful.
+Providing support and being aware of what they’re learning in treatment can be helpful.

 Types of Narcissistic Personality Disorder Treatment